-- The employee may not set up or update the employee's personal social network page(s) using IDEA's computers, network, or equipment. - The employee shall limit use of personal electronic communication devices to send or receive calls, text messages, pictures, and videos to breaks, mealtimes, and before and after scheduled work hours, unless there is an emergency or the use is authorized by a performance manager to conduct IDEA business. - The employee shall not use IDEA's logo or other copyrighted material of IDEA without express written consent. - The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Code of Ethics and Standard Practices for Texas Educators, even when communicating regarding personal and private matters, regardless of whether the employee is using private or public equipment, on or off campus.
-These restrictions include: - o Confidentiality of student information, including photos. - Confidentiality of health or personnel information concerning colleagues, unless disclosure serves lawful professional purposes or is required by law. - o Confidentiality of IDEA records, including educator evaluations and private e-mail addresses. - Copyright law. - Prohibition against harming others by knowingly making false statements about a colleague or the school system.
+- The employee may not set up or update the employee's social network page(s) using IDEA's computers, network, or equipment. - The employee shall limit the use of personal electronic communication devices to breaks, mealtimes, and before and after scheduled work hours, to send or receive calls, text messages, pictures, and videos, unless there is an emergency or the use is authorized by a performance manager to conduct IDEA business. - The employee shall not use IDEA's logo or other copyrighted material of IDEA without express written consent. - The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Code of Ethics and Standard Practices for Texas Educators, even when communicating regarding personal and private matters, regardless of whether the employee is using private or public equipment, on or off campus.
+These restrictions include: - Confidentiality of student information, including photos. - Confidentiality of health or personnel information concerning colleagues, unless disclosure serves lawful professional purposes or is required by law. - Confidentiality of IDEA records, including educator evaluations and private e-mail addresses. - Copyright law. - Prohibition against harming others by knowingly making false statements about a colleague or the school system.

-10.9 Use of Electronic Media and Electronic Communications with Students
+10.10 Use of Electronic Media and Electronic Communications with Students

-Employees given approval by IDEA may communicate through electronic media with students who are currently enrolled in IDEA for educational purposes only.
+Employees approved by IDEA may communicate through electronic media with students who are currently enrolled in IDEA for educational purposes only.
 All other employees are prohibited from communicating with students who are enrolled in IDEA through electronic media.

-The following definitions apply for the use of electronic media and electronic communications with students:
+The following definitions apply to the use of electronic media and electronic communications with students:

 - Electronic media includes all forms of social media, such as text messaging, instant messaging, electronic mail (e-mail), Web logs (blogs), wikis, electronic forums (chat rooms), video-sharing websites (e.g. YouTube), editorial comments posted on the Internet, and social network sites (e.g. Facebook, Twitter, LinkedIn, Instagram).
-Electronic media also includes all forms of telecommunication such as landlines, cell phones, and web-based applications. - Communicate means to convey information and includes a one-way communication as well as a dialogue between two or more people.
-A public communication by an employee that is not targeted at students (e.g. a posting on the employee's personal social network page or a blog) is not a communication; however, the employee may be subject to regulations on personal electronic communications.
-See Part 10.7 above.
-Unsolicited contact from a student through electronic means is not a communication.
+Electronic media also includes all forms of telecommunication, such as landlines, cell phones, and web-based applications. - Communicate means to convey information and includes one-way communication as well as a dialogue between two or more people.
+Public communication by an employee that is not targeted at students (e.g., a posting on the employee's social network page or a blog) is not a communication; however, the employee may be subject to regulations on personal electronic communications.
+See Section 10.9 above.
+Unsolicited contact from a student through electronic means is not communication.